rice7th/swef/README.md

 - [x] SerenityOS

 #### Platforms where it should work:
-a checked box means there is support but it has not been tested at all.
+a checked box means there is support and someone made it work, but it has not been tested at all.
 - [ ] OpenBSD
 - [ ] DragonflyBSD
 - [ ] MidnightBSD